 For most users, the distinction doesn't matter.
 When you upload a low-quality video to any of these tools, it applies both upscaling and enhancement automatically.

 Platform: Browser-based (any device) Pricing: Pay per use — 10-40 credits per 10 seconds of video.
-500 credits for $4.99 Max Output: 4K GPU Required: No (cloud processing) Download Required: No
+500 credits for $19.99 Max Output: Up to 8K GPU Required: No (cloud processing) Download Required: No

 Imagera runs entirely in your browser.
 Upload a video, choose enhancement settings, and the cloud GPUs handle processing.
 No software to install, no GPU requirements, works on any device including laptops, tablets, and Chromebooks.